There are a number of bariatric surgery procedures to help you lose weight and lower your risk of medical problems associated with obesity.

 - Malabsorption.
 Surgery is used to shorten or bypass part of the small intestine, which reduces the amount of calories and nutrients the body absorbs.

 The type of surgery that may be best to help a person lose weight depends on a number of factors.
-You should discuss with Dr. Alejandro Lopez what kind of surgery might be best for you or your teen.
+You should discuss with our surgeons to understand what kind of surgery might be best for you or your teen.